yt-project/unyt/paper/paper.md

 ### NumPy `ufunc` performance

-Lastly, In Figures 5 and 6, we present benchmarks of NumPy `ufunc` operations.
+Lastly, in Figures 5 and 6, we present benchmarks of NumPy `ufunc` operations.
 A NumPy `ufunc` is a fast C implementation of a basic mathematical operation.
 This includes arithmetic operators as well as trigonometric and special functions.
 By using a `ufunc` directly, one bypasses the Python object protocol